 This building was the original Booth Fisheries Office at the harbor.
 Note the office on the right side of above photo taken by JJ Tillman.
 It served as such until lake transportation ceased in the mid 1930’s.
 History of Booth Fisheries In the late 1800’s Alfred Booth and Sons of Chicago had developed a huge […]

 Soney Rockenbach put this walking tour together for the towns centennial celebration in 2001.
-Click on a site number to view its history then click on the photo to enlarge.
+Click on a SITE NUMBER on the map below to view its history then click on the photo to enlarge.
 Use your browser’s back button to return to map.

 Carl Dahlstedt’s history is transcribed from the February 1929 Whos Who edition of the Ashland Daily Press.
 Carl was the Port Wing postmaster.
 His history of the town goes into detail about the settlement of Port Wing, logging, lumber, farming, quarrying, the Orienta Elector-hydrolic dam, Port Wing Businesses, schools and churches.
 He offers a rich […]